-ICAI’s mandate covers all UK ODA, whichever department spends it.
-Alongside the Department for International Development, our reviews cover ODA-spending departments such as the Department of Energy and Climate Change and the Foreign and Commonwealth Office, the Department of Health, the Department for Environment, Food and Rural Affairs and cross-government funds such as the Conflict, Stability and Security Fund and the International Climate Fund.
+ICAI’s mandate covers all ODA, whichever department it is spent by.
+In addition to the Department for International Development, aid-spending departments include the Department for Business, Energy and Industrial Strategy, the Foreign and Commonwealth Office, the Department of Health, the Department for Environment, Food and Rural Affairs and cross-government funds such as the Conflict, Stability and Security Fund and the Prosperity Fund.

 Our mandate does not cover aid spent by the devolved Scottish and Welsh governments.

 ICAI operates on the basis of the following core values:

 - Accountability: we conduct our work with objectivity and impartiality, assisting the IDC to hold DFID to account for the effectiveness of UK aid.
 We are also accountable to the IDC for our performance.

 - Feedback and learning: we believe that to do our job well, accountability must go hand-in-hand with learning.
 Building effective feedback loops into our review process will be critical to our work.